 For server-based solutions, it is usually best to develop the solution on a local computer where SharePoint 2013 is installed and then, when the solution is built and tested, deploy it to the production server.
 You can install a development environment on either a host workstation or on one or more virtual computers that are running Windows Server 2008 Service Pack 2.

-Setting up an environment to build apps for SharePoint
+Setting up an environment to build SharePoint Add-ins

-The environment that you use for developing apps with BCS is the same as for developing any app for SharePoint.
+The environment that you use for developing apps with BCS is the same as for developing any SharePoint Add-in.

-To learn how to install the components of a development environment, including the operating system, SharePoint 2013, Visual Studio 2012, and Office Developer Tools for Visual Studio 2012, follow the instructions in Start: Set up the development environment for SharePoint 2013.
+To learn how to install the components of a development environment, including the operating system, SharePoint 2013, Visual Studio 2012, and Office Developer Tools for Visual Studio 2012, follow the instructions in Set up a general development environment for SharePoint 2013.